Preparing to receive jesus

 Sunday is the day on which the paschal mystery is celebrated in light of the apostolic tradition and is to be observed as the foremost holy day of obligation in the universal Church.

-If you are regularly attending Sunday Mass with your child and wish to take the next step in preparing for Confession and Communion, please fill out the form below.
+If you are regularly attending Sunday Mass with your child and wish to take the next step in preparing for Confession, Communion, and Confirmation, please fill out the form below.

 First Confession & Communion of Adults

-Adults who wish to join the Catholic Church and have already been Baptised may also go through the RCIA program (Rite of Christian Initiation for adults).
+Adults who wish to join the Catholic Church and have already been Baptized may also go through the RCIA program (Rite of Christian Initiation for adults).
 Any fully initiated Catholics who want to learn more about their faith are most welcome too!
+Please call the office or visit the Diocesan RCIA page for more information.